IntelegixLabs/GlobeHopper/README.md

 The existing challenges in the travel industry <b>need to include the need for quicker, more efficient solutions</b> that <b>enhance the overall experience for travelers,</b> ensuring they <b>receive personalized, cost-effective, and well-planned journeys.</b>

 ## Package Builder & Dynamic Itinerary Generator

-- Take input as User preferences.
+- Take customise input as user preferences.
 - Select your destination, i.e. Europe -> and then select the cities you want to travel to, our Gen AI App, will create a travel itinerary for you that you can customize according to your needs.
-- Customized map plan with given dates.
-- Chatbot, trained on TBO hotels data.
+- Multi Lingual support, enables the user to get the travel itinerary in their preferred language.
+- Customized map/direction from source to destination.
 - Curate personalized travel packages using GenAI.
 - Weather conditions.
-- Local events.
+- Some Iconic images/video of the place you want to travel.
 - Suggest the Best time to travel.
 - Modify itineraries, and the AI will adjust recommendations accordingly.
 - Book hotels, using TBO APIs.

+## Chat Bot Functionality

+- Chatbot, trained on TBO hotels data.
+- Based on hotel input get hotel details. eg Hotel Name, Facilities, Contact, Address etc.
+- Integration with Telegram Chat Bot.
+- Voice Functionality to enable user to ask a question via audio and get output in audio.

+## TBO Hotel Booking

+- User can search and book hotels from UI using TBO Hotel Booking API.

 ### SOLUTION